scritcash/scrit-whitepaper/scrit-whitepaper.md

 ------------------

 All transactions in Scrit are *reissue*-transactions.
-They take input DBCs and output DBC templates as well as parameters as input, and return output DBC signatures.
+They take input DBCs and output DBC messages as well as parameters as input, and return output DBC signatures.
 Furthermore, transactions must fulfill conditions defined in the ACS referenced by the input DBCs.